energinet-open-incubator/innersource-collaboration/docs/introductory/FOSS-terms-guide/04a-FOSS-Terms-Intro-FOSS-licenses.md

 ##### Public domain
 If your legal system provides this: Public domain.
 You negate that you even created this, you don't want attribution, it's just out there.
 Use at your own risk.

 ## FOSS licenses are for code, Creative Commons are for data.

 What you can do with source code, you can do with data.
 Data might be other text (like this one here), images, raw material for images (e.g. design templates), or raw data such as an energy system forecasting data (e.g. Excel/CSV files to train AIs with it).

 There are similar standardized  licenses for this, with one of the most popular being the [Creative Commons licenses](https://creativecommons.org/about/cclicenses/).
 All legal effects listed above apply here as well.
 A detailed legal evaluation is required here if they are supposed to be used.
-The [legal analysis document](https://github.com/project-origin/origin-collaboration/blob/main/docs/additional_reading/legal_memo/legal_memo_README.md) does not write about the creative commons.
+The [EnerginetFOSS-memo] does not write about the creative commons.
 The licenses also have shorthands indicating the template that is used.

 Common variations are (abbreviated according to the website, see the full license texts for the legal details.
 Contact a specialized legal counsel to see into actual enforceability, details or other related issues):